maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Examples:

-    10 REM This program will print Hello! to the user's console 20 PRINT "Hello";:REM "World" will not appear:PRINT "World" 30 PRINT "!"
+    10 REM This program will print Hello! to the user's console 20 PRINT "Hello";:REM "World" will not be printed:PRINT "World" 30 PRINT "!"

 <!-- TOC --><a name="let-varexpr"></a>